- From an ordinary medical student to the 2nd runner-up of Mr World Vietnam, how has Dinh Ta Bi's life changed over time?

 - How did independent life and your father's passing affect you?

 When my father passed away, I was completely devastated.
-That incident helped me to become more mature, especially in being independent and helping my mother.
-I realized that I could not live like before, I had to take care of myself so that my mother would not have to work hard.
+That incident helped me to become more mature, especially in being independent and supporting my mother.
+I realized that I could not live like before, I had to take care of myself to ease my mother's hardship.

-- After the title of 2nd Runner-up, between the medical path and the artistic path, which will be your priority?
+- After the title of 2nd Runner-up, between the medical and artistic paths, which will be your priority?

 I believe that art and medicine are not contradictory but complementary.
 In the future, I hope to combine both passions and use my voice to spread positive messages about health.

 I am focusing on completing my studies and preparing to graduate in August 2025.
-After that, there will definitely be more activities as Mr World Vietnam runner-up.
+After that, there will definitely be more activities as the runner-up of Mr World Vietnam.

 Dinh Ta Bi introduces the communal house: